sabry134/bdfd-wiki/src/bdscript/createRole.md

 ```
 $createRole[Role name;Color hex;Hoist?;Mentionable?]
 ```
+> Discord allows users to create up to 250 roles per server.

 ### Parameters
 - `Role name` `(Type: String || Flag: Required)`: The name to give the new role.
+> Role names can have a maximum of 100 characters.
 - `Color hex` `(Type: Color || Flag: Required)`: The [color hex](https://htmlcolorcodes.com/color-picker) of the new role.
 - `Hoist?` `(Type: Bool || Flag: Vacantable)`: Whether the role should be displayed separately (hoisted) or not. `no` means the role won't be hoisted, `yes` means it will.\
   ![example](https://user-images.githubusercontent.com/69215413/122795705-965e9480-d28b-11eb-8e4e-98338f143ecb.png)